21trebor09/Arduino-Linefollower/README.md

 - `datalogger.ino`: Main Arduino sketch for the data logger
 - `WIringLineFollower.png`: Connection diagram for all components
 - `README.md`: This documentation file
+- `IRLOG.csv`: File with sample data of 1 loop around the track

 ## Wiring Instructions